IsaacRamos1/CAJU_model/README.md

 # Hybrid CNN Training Pipeline with Attention

 This repository provides a PyTorch-based training pipeline for multi-class image classification with CAJU model a custom hybrid architecture that combines VGG16 and MobileNetV3 with a lightweight self-attention mechanism.
-The code supports several standard CNN backbones, early stopping, Weights & Biases logging, and automatic plotting of training curves.
+The code supports several standard CNN backbones and early stopping.

 ---